Tianyu82/Blog/posts/selenium_basic_quiz.md

 ---

 ### Questions:
-1. To work with a Chrome web page, you first need to open a Chrome broswer.
+1. To work with a web page on Chrome, you first need to open a Chrome broswer.
 What object do you need to create first?

 2. What are the codes to create such an object above?

-3. Once a new web broswer is created with an empty page, we want to navigate to https://www.google.com.
+3. Once a new web broswer object is created with an empty page, we want to navigate to https://www.google.com.
    What are the codes to navigate to this web page?

 4. After opening a new web page, it is advisable to check if the correct page is open.